AK1o9/OrbitalGame/README.md

 ![image](https://github.com/AK1o9/Orbital/assets/96708800/84e65427-4d60-4be9-a17c-5f52196fa529)

 <h3>3.
-As time goes on, things gets even more hectic.
+Overtime, things will get even more hectic.
 SURVIVE FOR AS LONG AS POSSIBLE!</h3>
 <p>- Obstacles will appear more frequently and the <b>Moon</b> will start to pick up speed as you reach certain checkpoints.</p>

 ![image](https://github.com/AK1o9/Orbital/assets/96708800/041a944f-0796-4de3-a23d-7a600c75c43b)